hasura/ndc-http/docs/response_transform.md

       body: $.data
 ```

-The `responseTransforms` accepts a list of transformation pipeline.
-Each element is a object with the following properties:
+The `responseTransforms` accepts a list of transformation pipelines.
+Each element is an object with the following properties:

 - `targets`: list of operations to be applied.
-If the targets field is empty the connector will try to evaluate all operations.
+If the target field is empty the connector will try to evaluate all operations.
 - `body`: the body template will be transformed.
 You can use the JSON path to pick values from the original response.

 The transformation pipelines are executed in sequence.
-Therefore you can compose the transformations.
+Therefore you can compose many transformations into the same operation.

 ```yaml
 settings: